operand/agency/README.md

 agent-integrated systems.

-The library provides an easy to use API that enables you to connect intelligent agents with software systems and human users, making it simple to integrate, monitor, and control your agent system.
+The library provides an easy to use API that enables you to connect intelligent agents with software systems of all kinds, making it simple to develop the architecture you need.

 Agency's goal is to enable others to create custom agent solutions by providing a minimal and scalable foundation to both experiment and build upon.
 So if